Jesse Plemons

 Young Jesse Plemons on the set of the TV series 'Streets of Laredo'

 In 1999, he had a brief appearance in 'Varsity Blues.'
 A year later, Jesse played a younger version of Matt Damon's character in the Western 'All the Pretty Horses.'
-However, in the editing process, Plemons' entire storyline was ruthlessly cut.
-Interestingly, as Jesse grew up, many viewers often confused him with Matt Damon, and after starring in 'Breaking Bad,' fans humorously nicknamed him "Meth Damon."
+Unfortunately, Plemons' entire storyline ended up on the cutting room floor.
+As Jesse grew up, many viewers started confusing him with Matt Damon, and after his "Breaking Bad" role, fans playfully dubbed him "Meth Damon."

 Jesse Plemons with his father